 Both Sim Gideon and Lost Pines 1 are located on Lake Bastrop.
 TCEQ Certificate of Adjudication No. 14-5473 authorizes LCRA to divert water from the Colorado River and impound it in Lake Bastrop for power plant operations.
-The reservoir can also capture inflows from two creeks that flow into the reservoir.
-LCRA can impound up to 16,590 acre-feet when the reservoir is full.
+The reservoir can also capture inflows from the Spicer Creek watershed into the reservoir.
+LCRA can impound up to 16,590 acrefeet when the reservoir is full.
 In addition to its surface water rights, LCRA also has groundwater permits that allow a maximum of 10,000 acre-feet per year to be pumped in a single year, and up to 6,500 acre-feet per year on a five-year average.